daveabrock/daveabrock.github.io/_posts/2021-02-09-nuke-sensitive-commits-from-github.markdown

 date: "2021-02-09"
 title: "How to nuke sensitive commits from your GitHub repository"
 tags: [github]
-share-img: /assets/img/sensitive-commits.png
+image: /assets/img/sensitive-commits.png
-subtitle: Let's learn how to hit Ctrl+Z on a regretful commit.
+description: Let's learn how to hit Ctrl+Z on a regretful commit.
 ---

 We all make mistakes.
 Let's talk about one of my recent ones.